blank-tree/permanentbeta.xyz/content/permanentbeta.md

 Because of the previously described nature of this essay, I'm already providing my conclusion of the following paragraphs: Dividing opinions regarding the internet in dystopian or utopian camps misses the opportunity to think of something in between: The act of the translation into the digital realm itself.
 This act – combined with the fact that any practice of abstraction and/or translation has to deal with a certain amount of loss of information – offers a working surface to place critique which can lead to reflection on the concept being translated regardless if it's revering to the "original" concept or the newly installed digital one.
 And right now, when we talk about "digitization", is the moment to work on this before we're unable to distinguish between the implementation and the practice itself and the translation becomes the replacing instance.

 ## About
 In the beginning, this essay was written by [Fernando Obieta](https://fernando-obieta.com) in his second Semester at the [Zurich University of the Arts](https://zhdk.ch) enrolled in the masters program ["Transdisciplinary Studies in the Arts"](https://www.zhdk.ch/en/degree-programmes/transdisciplinary-studies-73/transdisciplinarystudies).
+Thanks goes to: [Prof. Irene Vögeli](https://www.zhdk.ch/person/7848), [Basil Rogger](https://www.zhdk.ch/person/11115), [Jil Sanchez](https://jilsanchez.com/) and Marco Wettach.

 ## The digital space